 I had to try it.
 I couldn’t let my open rates continue to freefall.

-So I logged into Aweber and deleted any subscriber that hadn’t opened an email in the last 4 months.
+So I logged into Aweber and deleted any subscribers that hadn’t opened an email in the last 4 months.

 This meant deleting 28,018 subscribers from my email list.

 Did it hurt to delete those hard-earned subscribers?

 A few weeks later my open rates shot up like a rocketship.